RS Components - Customer Journey Mapping

 We later enhanced each space with rich and vivid imagery that allows the user to gain a detailed understanding of the living experience in a particular development.

-We created a detailed clickable prototype of the website in Adobe DX before any design work started.
+We created a detailed clickable prototype before any design work started.

 This allowed us to refine various user journeys from desktop to mobile quickly and easily - finding the best possible solution for a variety of user types.

-We applied Episerver’s CMS technology to make the site perform perfectly, enable full control by the PegasusLife team and provide a class-leading digital marketing platform for fresh, SEO optimised content.
+We applied Optimizely's CMS technology to make the site perform perfectly, enable full control by the PegasusLife team and provide a class-leading digital marketing platform for fresh, SEO optimised content.

 With tablets being the most popular browsing device for our primary audience, creating an equally rich mobile experience was essential to meet the demands.